qmokid/PairwiseStitching/README.md

 total count 26xxx, 52xxx, 79xxx, ... (xxx means some number)
 For example, 26367, 26369, 26373, 52693, 52699, 79070, 105413, 105416

+There was no error when I didn't use the "sampling" for registration. (comment out line 74-76 in ImageRegistrationMethodTranslation.cxx)

 ## Other Notes
 - The ITK version I'm using is 4.12.2.
 I've tried update to 4.13.1 and 5.0beta3, which didn't help
 - The compiler I use is Visual Studio 2017 version 15.7.3